 The farming industry has always been an important part of Cumberland County.
 Throughout the past 250 years, the land originally owned by the Millers had been planted with corn, alfalfa, soybeans, sorghum, and wheat.
 Although some of the original farmland has been sold for non-farming purposes, much of it continues to be used for dairy and crop farming.

 Kit and Robin Stauffer are both proud Pennsylvania natives.
 Kitty grew up in the village of Hometown, in Schuylkill County, and Robin is from Sellersville, in Bucks County.
 They met in 1980 while attending Penn State University’s Hazleton campus and have been married for over 31 years.
-They have two children, Ryan & Elise, a son-in-law, Wes, and a grandson, Garrett.
+Parents to two grown children, they are now proud grandparents to two grandchildren.

-They returned “back home” to Pennsylvania after Robin retired from a nearly 26-year career in the US Army.
+After Robin’s retirement, they returned “back home” to Pennsylvania after Robin’s nearly 26-year career in the US Army.
 He was a logistics officer and strategic planner and served in light infantry, airborne and ranger units and on staffs at various levels.
 Kit held many administrative and executive assistant positions in numerous locations as the Army assigned them to new duty stations.
 Although the family traveled across the country numerous times, they feel fortunate to have had the opportunity to serve our country and raise their children in so many different areas of our nation.

 On family vacations, Kit and Robin often stayed at Bed and Breakfasts and found they had an interest in Innkeeping, and often discussed owning and operating a B&B ‘some day.’
 A few years after Robin retired from the Army, they did some soul searching and decided it was the right step.